-- Shut down the VM, run the Reprovision Virtual Machine wizard, and verify that you have included the networks on the Networks page.
-If the VM requires more networks than shown in the wizard, connect additional business networks to the everRun system and then reprovision the VM to include the new networks. - For Linux-based VMs, reconfigure the network startup script to reflect the new device names for the network interfaces.
+Shut down the VM, run the Reprovision Virtual Machine wizard, and verify that you have included the networks on the Networks page.
+If the VM requires more networks than shown in the wizard, connect additional business networks to the everRun system and then reprovision

+For Linux-based VMs, reconfigure the network startup script to reflect the new device names for the network interfaces.